Monopoly is changing shit around and it's weird.

 Monopoly is a strange game.
 You’ve played it, right guys?
 The game with the fake money and the real avarice?
-The four-hour hole in your life of leisure time voluntarily spent on math, legal wrangling, and property negotiation?
+The four-hour hole in your life of leisure time voluntarily spent on math, legal wrangling and property negotiation?
 I’m sure you’re familiar.
 The game has been around forever, and apparently it won’t go away.
-It taps into some ineluctable land-grab psychosis that is as American as successfully downplayed genocide.
+It taps into some ineluctable land-grab psychosis that is as western as successfully downplayed genocide.
 You’ve played it.
 At least once.

 Well, they (MONOPOLY THEY) entered into our news cycle recently by replacing one of their game pieces (the iron) with a different one (a cat).
 News cycle is the goal, of course.
 People are talking about Monopoly.
 Gosh, it’s been ages since I played Monopoly.
 I should play Monopoly.
 I wonder if I still have my old board.
 Oh that’s right, I forgot, I lost the dice.
 Guess I’ll buy a new one.
 With a cat piece instead of an iron piece.
 And then: I will play Monopoly.
 Once, twice, doesn’t matter.
 I will buy it first is the point.
 That’s what MONOPOLY THEY want.
 They are clever, these MONOPOLY THEY people.